Seroconversion: In HIV

-Seroconversion in COVID-19
+In COVID-19

 As with other viruses, seroconversion in COVID-19 refers to the development of antibodies in the blood serum against COVID-19 antigens.
 An individual is seropositive, or has seroconverted for COVID-19, once standard techniques are able to detect COVID-19 antibodies in the blood.
 Seroconversion testing is primarily used to detect individuals who have been infected with COVID-19 in the past who have already resolved their infections.
 Due to the time delay of seroconversion compared to viral load, seroconversion is not sufficiently timely to diagnose a current case of COVID-19.
 However, seroconversion may be helpful for individuals with suspected infections who are negative by RT-PCR testing for viral load.

-Not all people who are infected with SARS-CoV-2 become seropositive.
-Conversely, some individuals can become seropositive without ever experiencing symptoms of COVID-19 or knowing that they were exposed to COVID-19 at any point.
+Some individuals can become seropositive without ever experiencing symptoms of COVID-19 or knowing that they were exposed to COVID-19 at any point.
 Some asymptomatic individuals can still transmit COVID-19 to others.
 However, it is unclear whether all asymptomatic individuals who seroconvert to COVID-19 had transmissibility at any point (active infection), or whether an individual can seroconvert to COVID-19 without undergoing a period during which they can infect others.

 Most standard assays for COVID-19 seroconversion test for antibodies against the COVID-19 specific spike protein (S) and the COVID-19 specific nucleoprotein (N).
 Concentrations of antibodies develop after several days and reach their maximal value approximately two to three weeks after infection.
 Some individuals have detectable levels of both IgG and IgM as early as within the first week after symptoms begin.
 Although viral infections typically have a rise in IgM that precedes a rise in IgG, some individuals infected with COVID-19 have both IgM and IgG responses at approximately the same time.
 After initial seroconversion for either IgM or both IgG and IgM, concentrations continue to rise and peak within one week after antibodies first become detectable.
 Concentration of IgM tend to fall within three weeks after symptoms first begin regardless of resolution to the COVID-19 infection.
 Levels of IgG plateau and remain high for at least six to seven months after the resolution of the infection in most individuals.
 The length of time that anti-spike IgG remains high varies greatly between different individuals.
 Older individuals and individuals with less robust immune systems tend to serorevert within a shorter period of time.